brendobrendo/monkey_kingdom/monkey-decision-making-model.md

 ### **Beliefs About the Self**
 - **Self-Reliance** – Perceived ability to act independently without relying on the group.
+- **Combat Prowess** – Self-assessment of fighting ability based on past encounters.
+- **Attractiveness** – Perception of desirability as a mate, influencing reproductive opportunities.
+- **Cunning** – Belief in one's ability to outsmart others, whether for food, status, or safety.
+- **Resilience** – Confidence in enduring hardships, including injuries, hunger, or social rejection.
+- **Curiosity** – Willingness to explore new areas and engage with unfamiliar objects or situations.

 ### **Beliefs About the Group**
 - **Strength Hierarchy** – Identifies the strongest individuals.